kcleal/kmerhash/README.rst

 Overview
 --------

-kmers are packed into an int64.
+kmers are packed into an int64 using a rolling hash.
 The maximum kmer size is 32 bp and currently an alphabet of {A, T, C, G} is supported (uppercase only)

 .. code-block:: python